China's Growth Edges up but 2016 Weakest Year Since 1990

-China's economic growth sank to its lowest level in three decades in 2016 as Beijing braces for a trade battle with U.S. President-elect Donald Trump.
+China's economic growth ticked up in the final quarter of 2016 but its full-year performance was the weakest in three decades as it heads into a potential trade battle with U.S. President-elect Donald Trump.

+Trump, who takes office Friday, has promised to hike duties on Chinese goods, putting pressure on industries that employ millions of workers.

-Growth in the quarter ending in December ticked up to 6.8 percent over a year earlier, supported by government spending and a real estate boom, up from the previous quarter's 6.7 percent, government data showed Friday.
-Still, for the full year, growth came in at a lackluster 6.7 percent, down from 2015's 6.9 percent and the weakest since 1990's 3.9 percent.
+Supported by government spending and a real estate boom, the world's second-largest economy expanded by 6.8 percent over a year earlier in the three months ending in December, up from the previous quarter's 6.7 percent, government data showed Friday.
+Full-year growth was 6.7 percent, down from 2015's 6.9 percent and the weakest since 1990's 3.9 percent.

-Economists said that temporary strength was unlikely to last and the economy should cool further.

-"We expect clearer signs of a renewed slowdown to emerge during the next couple of quarters," said Julian Evans-Pritchard of Capital Economics in a report.
+"A touch faster growth than expected, but no real change in trend," Bill Adams of PNC Financial Services Group said in a report.

 China's economy has cooled steadily as communist leaders try to nurture domestic consumption and reduce reliance on trade and investment but trade still supports millions of jobs.
 Government spending and a surge in real estate sales last year helped offset a 7.7 percent plunge in exports, but analysts expect the economy to cool further.

+"We do not expect this rebound to extend far into 2017," Tom Rafferty of the Economist Intelligence Group said in a report.

-Exports could face more pressure, raising the threat of politically dangerous job losses, if Trump goes ahead with promises to raise tariffs on Chinese goods after he takes office Friday.
+Export industries could face more pressure, raising the threat of politically dangerous job losses, if Trump goes ahead with promises to raise tariffs on Chinese goods.

 In an implicit rebuke to Trump, Chinese President Xi Jinping emphatically defended free trade in a speech Tuesday at the World Economic Forum in Switzerland.
 He said a "trade war" would harm all countries involved.